matomo-org/developer-documentation/docs/4.x/tests-github.md

 We recommend forking the Matomo project first and running actions on your own pipeline first.
 Also, please check the following list before getting started:

-- Marketplace: To use a marketplace action/container, please always choose the official service or container.
+### Using other action
+If you need to use an action from the marketplace, please ensure that it is either an official action provided by GitHub, or you did a review of the actions code.
+In latter case, please ensure to use a version fixed by a full length commit SHA.

+### Security
-- Security Check: Make sure you read [script injection attacks](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions#example-of-a-script-injection-attack) and [Security hardening](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions)
+There is a chance the action scripts getting hacked, there are two common attack [script injection attacks](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions#example-of-a-script-injection-attack) and [Security hardening](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions).

+For more details, refer [this article](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#overview)

+#### Environment Variables
+Please make the environment variables used in the action are not customizable by the PR title etc.

+#### Sensitive Information
+Do not save the secrets value like token, password or any sensitive information in plain text, JSON, XML, YAML (or similar).

+### Permission
-- Permission: we recommend using read permissions for the CI unless you want to update the code after CI runs, for more details [Assigning permissions to jobs](https://docs.github.com/en/enterprise-cloud@latest/actions/using-jobs/assigning-permissions-to-jobs)
+We recommend using read permissions for the CI unless you want to update the code after CI runs, for more details [Assigning permissions to jobs](https://docs.github.com/en/enterprise-cloud@latest/actions/using-jobs/assigning-permissions-to-jobs)